mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

     2. Numpy vectorized operations
     3. Numba jit with pre-compiled function
     4. Numba vectorization.
+    5. Numba guvectorization (if possible to implement)
     5. Numba vectorization with `target=parallel` (if heavy enough)
     6. Numba with cuda vectorization `target=cuda` (if operation is heavy enough that compensates memory transfers)

+Official numba website recomends using `target=cpu` for data less than 1KB.
+`target=parallel` for data less than 1MB and `target=cuda` for greater than 1MB and with heavy computation.
+However, it depends a lot on the use case, so it is better to experiment.

 ## Cupy